Pre-Market Trading

 What Is Pre-Market Trading?

 Pre-market trading is a session that occurs before the regular stock market opens, allowing traders to buy and sell securities outside of normal market hours.
-For US equity markets, the pre-market session typically runs from 4:00 AM to 9:30 AM Eastern Time, though broker-specific start times vary.
+For US equity markets, the pre-market session typically runs from 4:00 AM to 9:30 AM Eastern Time, though broker-specific start times vary considerably.
+Interactive Brokers and TD Ameritrade have historically offered access as early as 4:00 AM, while some retail platforms restrict access to 7:00 AM or later.

-This extended-hours session exists primarily to allow market participants to react to events that occur outside regular trading hours: overnight earnings releases, international market movements, economic data from other time zones, and breaking news.
+This extended-hours session exists primarily to allow market participants to react to events that occur outside regular trading hours: overnight earnings releases, international market movements, economic data from other time zones, and breaking geopolitical news.
+Institutional desks, hedge funds, and increasingly sophisticated retail traders all participate, though the composition of participants shifts meaningfully depending on the time of day within the session.

 Frequently Asked Questions